Duchess of Cornwall visits The Silver Line charity in Blackpool

 Dame Esther was there too, explaining how the charity came to be founded from her own experience of loneliness following the death of her husband Desmond Wilcox to provide a friendly voice as well as advice to older people who feel isolated and alone.

-She said she was delighted to welcome Her Royal Highness to the offices to see the work the staff and hundreds of volunteers do up and down the country.
+She said she was delighted to welcome Her Royal Highness to the offices to see the work the staff and thousands of volunteers do up and down the country.

 She said: "We have a wonderful team here in Blackpool and wonderful volunteers or befrienders who give up their time to chat to people all over the country.